nicholaschen09/link-health-scanner/README.md

 - Summaries list how many URLs were OK, broken, redirected, failed, outdated, and unused/orphan.
 - Sections detail each broken link, redirect, server error, unused/orphan page, and page with outdated signals (including the referrers, HTTP status, and diagnostic notes).
-- JSON output exposes the same data plus a dedicated `unused_links` array for integration with CI or dashboards.
+- JSON output exposes the same data plus a dedicated `unused_links` array (including orphaned pages and sitemap-only entries) for integration with CI or dashboards.

 ### Notes